GDPR Compliance and Data Privacy at Honeit

 - You must not track personal information for longer than necessary, or the period stipulated in any agreement.

-Please note that the above is not comprehensive and we recommend you seek legal advice for more information on any implication of the GDPR that may affect your business.
+Please note that the above is not comprehensive, and we recommend you seek legal advice for more information on any implications of the GDPR that may affect your business.

 What is GDPR?